Mary Lou Fulton College for Teaching and Learning Innovation policies

 • Students who are in danger of not meeting the maximum time limit for degree completion are considered not meeting satisfactory academic progress and may be placed on academic probation.

-The following applies to students enrolled in 4+1 accelerated programs:
+The following applies to students enrolled in accelerated bachelor's to master's degree programs:

-Students enrolled in a BAE to master's accelerated program are considered undergraduate students until all undergraduate requirements have been met.
-Undergraduate students enrolled in the accelerated program are eligible to enroll in graduate-level courses and seminars.
+Students enrolled in a Bachelor of Arts in Education or Bachelor of Applied Science to master's degree program, also known as an accelerated master's program, are considered undergraduate students until all undergraduate requirements have been met.
+Undergraduate students enrolled in the accelerated master's program are eligible to enroll in graduate-level courses and seminars.
 However, they are not eligible for most graduate prerequisites, including teaching and research assistantships and related health insurance, financial aid or graduate award programs until the undergraduate degree is completed.

-Students are reviewed on an ongoing basis to ensure academic progress in both bachelor’s and master’s degree requirements.
-In addition to the requirements outlined above for undergraduate and graduate students, students enrolled in an accelerated master's degree program must meet the following requirements:
+Students are reviewed on an ongoing basis to ensure academic progress in bachelor’s and master’s degree requirements.
+Students enrolled in an accelerated master's degree program must meet the following requirements, in addition to the requirements outlined above for undergraduate and graduate students:

-• Undergraduate students in an accelerated bachelor's/master’s degree program prior to the awarding of their undergraduate degree must complete all their bachelor’s degree requirements and graduate with their undergraduate degree within 12 months of the first day of the semester for which they were admitted to the accelerated program.
+• Undergraduate students in an accelerated master’s program before the awarding of their undergraduate degree must complete all their bachelor’s degree requirements and graduate with their undergraduate degree within 12 months of the first day of the semester for which they were admitted to the accelerated program.

-• Undergraduate students must maintain a 3.00 cumulative GPA from the time they apply to the program (at 75 credit hours completed in the BAE in educational studies degree) to the time they begin taking graduate courses (at 90 credits completed in the BAE in educational studies degree).
+• Undergraduate students must maintain a 3.00 cumulative GPA from the time they apply to the program (at 75 credit hours completed in the BAE or BAS degree) to the time they begin taking graduate courses (at 90 credit hours completed in the BAE or BAS degree).
 A student must continue to maintain a GPA of 3.00 in all coursework.
-If a student’s GPA drops below 3.00 between the time they are admitted to the accelerated program and the time they begin their coursework, their admission to the accelerated program may be revoked.
+If a student’s GPA drops below 3.00 between the time they are admitted to the accelerated master's program and the time they begin their coursework, their admission to the accelerated program may be revoked.

-• If the student's GPA drops below the 3.00 requirement once the student has started the accelerated program, the student falls under the policy for graduate students.
-The student is still allowed to complete their undergraduate degree but is no longer able to complete the graduate degree as part of the accelerated program.
+• If the student's GPA drops below the 3.00 requirement once they have started the accelerated master's program, the student falls under the policy for graduate students.
+The student is allowed to complete their undergraduate degree but is no longer be able to complete the graduate degree as part of the accelerated program.

 B. Unsatisfactory academic progress

-College academic suspension is imposed after an undergraduate teacher preparation student has been on academic probation (a cumulative GPA below 2.25) for two consecutive semesters.
-An undergraduate student placed on academic suspension may not progress to the next term until deficiencies have been resolved.
-Students on academic suspension are required to meet with the MLFTC coordinated care strategist to develop a support plan.
+College academic suspension is imposed after an undergraduate educator preparation student has been on college academic probation (a cumulative GPA below 2.00) for two consecutive semesters.
+An undergraduate student placed on college academic suspension may not progress to the next term until deficiencies have been resolved.
+Students on college academic suspension are required to meet with an academic advisor to develop a support plan.
+Failure to do so may result in withdrawal from all MLFC courses for the subsequent term.

 Students should carefully review ASU Graduate College policies, which apply in addition to the college policies.
-Students should pay special attention to the policies regarding GPA, time limit for degree completion, and continuous enrollment.
+Students should pay special attention to the policies regarding GPA, time limit for degree completion, requirements for culminating experience courses, and continuous enrollment.

 Deficiencies for graduate students include:

-5. A grade below "B" in a culminating experience (applied project, capstone, thesis, etc.).
-Students must repeat a culminating experience course with a grade below "B" the following semester it is offered and earn a "B" or better.
+5. Earning a grade below "B" in a culminating experience (applied project, capstone, thesis, etc.).
+Students must repeat the course in the next semester it is offered and earn a "B" or higher.

-6. A grade of "I" or "W" in a required course, or carrying more than three credits of "I" for students in doctoral programs.
+7. Earning a grade of "I" or "W" in a required course or carrying more than three credits of "I" for students in doctoral programs.

 Graduate students who are placed on academic probation may not be permitted to complete culminating experiences (applied project, etc.) until they return to good standing.
 Doctoral students must be in good academic standing to complete comprehensive exams or to schedule oral defenses.

-Note: Students may not be approved for traditional or job embedded student teaching if they are on academic probation or academic suspension.
+Note: Students may not be approved for traditional, apprentice or job-embedded student teaching if they are on academic probation or academic suspension.

 Professional experience deficiencies — undergraduate and graduate students

-2. A student who withdraws from an internship or student teaching course for reasons other than an approved medical or compassionate withdrawal is required to meet with an academic advisor or success coach to develop a support plan.
-Repeated withdrawals from a professional experience course or internship may result in a recommendation for dismissal from the program.
+2. A student who withdraws from a professional experience for reasons other than an approved medical or compassionate withdrawal is required to meet with an academic advisor to develop a support plan.
+Repeated withdrawals from a professional experience may result in a recommendation for dismissal from the program.

 3. In some cases, concerns occurring in the field may be untenable.
-These may include actions that cause the sponsoring school district or other organization to request a placement release or termination from an internship or student teaching placement.
-Reasons include violations of professional disposition standards; violations of ASU code of conduct, district policy, or state or federal law; or other behavior deemed inappropriate.
-The associate director of Teacher Preparation determines, based on information from the university supervisor, the mentor teacher, the school district, other sponsoring organization and the student, whether the student’s actions warrant immediate dismissal from the teacher or administrator certification program without benefit of a period of academic probation or the student will be provided another attempt to pass.
+These may include actions that cause the sponsoring school district or other organization to request a placement release or termination from a professional experience.
+Reasons include violations of professional disposition standards, violations of ASU code of conduct, district policy, or state or federal law, or other behavior deemed inappropriate.
+The associate directors of educator preparation determine, based on information from the faculty supervisor, the mentor teacher, the school district, other sponsoring organization and the student, whether the student’s actions warrant immediate dismissal from the teacher or administrator certification program without benefit of a period of college academic probation, or the student should be given another attempt to pass.

-4. A student whose paid professional experience placement is terminated by the school district for reasons unrelated to performance, such as a reduction in force, will not be recommended for academic probation or involuntary withdrawal on that basis alone.
-However, if the student does not secure another full-time teaching position, the student must complete the degree and certification requirements by transferring to a traditional certification pathway and successfully completing the requirements of that program.
+4. A student whose paid professional experience placement is terminated by the school district for reasons unrelated to performance, such as reductions in force, is not be recommended for college academic probation or involuntary withdrawal on that basis alone.
+However, if the student does not secure another full-time teaching position, they must complete the degree and certification requirements by transferring to a traditional certification pathway and successfully completing the requirements of that program.
 Professional experience coursework completed in the alternative pathway before loss of employment may apply to the traditional pathway with approval of the program.

 C. Reinstatement to good academic standing